Didactic Program in Dietetics Handbook

 Objectives for Goal 2

-- Program graduates who complete the Senior Exit Survey will express selfefficacy regarding their ability to improve the nutritional health of diverse communities (as evidenced by a mean rating of 3.5 or better on a 5-point scale)
+- At least 70% of program graduates who complete the Senior Exit Survey will express self-efficacy regarding their ability to improve the nutritional health of diverse communities (as evidenced by a response of Agree or Strongly agree).

-- Program graduates who complete the Senior Exit Survey will express satisfaction with the inclusion of professionalism and ethics in their nutrition courses (as evidenced by a mean rating of 3.5 or better on a 5-point scale).
+- At least 70% of program graduates who complete the Senior Exit Survey will express satisfaction with the inclusion of professionalism and ethics in their nutrition courses (as evidenced by a response of Good, Very Good, or Excellent).